25-year-old Stillwater woman killed in wrong-way crash on I-35, troopers say

-A 25-year-old Stillwater woman was killed in a collision Monday in Noble County.
+A 25-year-old Stillwater woman was killed in a wrong-way collision on Interstate 35 on Monday evening.

-Victoria Patton was driving a 2019 Toyota Yaris northbound in the southbound lanes of Interstate 35 about a mile north of Perry, according to a preliminary collision report from the Oklahoma Highway Patrol.
+Victoria Patton was driving a 2019 Toyota Yaris north in the interstate's southbound lanes about a mile north of Perry in Noble County, according to a preliminary collision report from the Oklahoma Highway Patrol.

-About 6:15 p.m., Patton's vehicle struck a southbound 2019 Chevy Suburban head-on.
-She was extricated from the vehicle after being pinned four hours, troopers said.
-Patton was pronounced dead at the scene.
+Patton's small car struck a southbound 2019 Chevrolet Suburban head-on about 6:15 p.m.
+She was extricated from the vehicle after being pinned about four hours and pronounced dead at the scene, troopers said.

-The driver of the Suburban — a 35-year-old Marysville, Kansas, man — was hospitalized in serious condition, troopers stated.
+The driver of the Suburban, a 35-year-old Marysville, Kansas, man, was hospitalized in serious condition, troopers said.
 Five passengers in that vehicle, including four juveniles, were treated for minor injuries.

-In the report, troopers stated the cause of the crash was Patton driving the wrong way on the interstate.
-Further details remain under investigation, including how Patton's northbound vehicle entered southbound lanes.
+In their report, troopers attributed the crash to Patton's driving the wrong way on the interstate.
+Further details, including how Patton's northbound vehicle entered the southbound lanes, remained under investigation Tuesday.

 Tags